Recursive Deep Inverse Reinforcement Learning: Experiments

+The target's goal is to learn the radar's \gls{fim} reward function online using \gls{rdirl}.
+The learned cost function $c_\theta$ is parameterized by a one-hidden-layer MLP with 128 units and ReLU activation, taking as input the relative displacement $\Delta p = \chi^R_{xyz} - \chi^T_{xyz} \in \mathbb{R}^3$ between the radar and target 3D positions.
+The output of the network is passed through a ReLU activation to ensure non-negative cost values.

+To achieve this goal, we execute Algorithm~\ref{alg:cap} where the learned cost function approximating the radar's reward is updated online.
+The inner control policy $q(\tau)$ is an \gls{mppi} that maximizes the learned reward function, $-c_{\theta}$.
+Additional environment and \gls{irl} method's parameters are described in Table~\ref{tab:table of parameters}.

-Furthermore, we compare \gls{rdirl} against \gls{gail}, \gls{airl} and \gls{gcl}.
+Furthermore, we compare \gls{rdirl} against \gls{gail}, \gls{airl}, and \gls{gcl}.
 To implement these methods, we generate expert trajectories for multiple episodes, where the expert policy is an \gls{mppi} that maximizes the radar's \gls{fim}.
-The inner control policy $q(\tau)$ in all of these baselines is an \gls{mppi}, with parameters specified in table \ref{tab:table of parameters}.
+The inner control policy $q(\tau)$ in all of these baselines is an \gls{mppi}, with parameters specified in Table~\ref{tab:table of parameters}.
 We repeat this process for 5 Monte Carlo runs using different seeds.

-To test if the target successfully learned the radar's reward function, we plot the cumulative true \gls{fim} values resulting from the trajectories $\tau^{samp}$ sampled from the inner control policy $q(\tau)$ in Figure \ref{fig:results_radar}.
-We compare \gls{rdirl}'s performance in learning the radar's reward function against GAIL, \gls{gcl}, and \gls{airl}.
-In the case of \gls{rdirl}, $\tau^\mathrm{samp}$ used to calculate the reward function in Figure \ref{fig:results_continous} are generated online during training according to algorithm \ref{alg:cap}.
+To test if the target successfully learned the radar's reward function, we execute the radar using an \gls{mppi} policy that maximizes the learned reward function $-c_\theta$ instead of the true \gls{fim}.
+We plot the cumulative true \gls{fim} values resulting from the trajectories $\tau^{\mathrm{samp}}$ sampled from the inner control policy $q(\tau)$ in Figure~\ref{fig:results_radar}.
+We compare \gls{rdirl}'s performance in learning the radar's reward function against \gls{gail}, \gls{gcl}, and \gls{airl}.
+In the case of \gls{rdirl}, $\tau^\mathrm{samp}$ used to evaluate the learned reward function in Figure~\ref{fig:results_radar} are generated online during training according to Algorithm~\ref{alg:cap}.
 For the rest of the methods, $\tau^\mathrm{samp}$ are generated offline after each offline training episode is completed.

-In all algorithms, we used the same neural network architecture to parameterize the radar's \gls{fim} reward function: one hidden layer of 128 units, with a RELU activation function All networks were always initialized randomly at the start of each experiment and all experiments are run on on an intel core i7 CPU.
+In all algorithms, we used the same neural network architecture described above to parameterize the learned reward function: one hidden layer of 128 units, with a ReLU activation function.
+All networks were always initialized randomly at the start of each experiment and all experiments are run on an Intel Core i7 CPU.